Consort Fu (Yuan)

-Consort Fu (傅昭儀, personal name unknown) (died 21 February 2 BC) was an imperial consort during the Han dynasty.
+Consort Fu (傅昭儀, personal name unknown; died 21 February 2 BC) was an imperial consort during the Han dynasty of China.
 She was a consort and a favourite of Emperor Yuan.
 She was known to be a domineering woman who wanted her son on the throne, and, failing that, wanted (and eventually was able to see) her grandson on the throne as Emperor Ai.
 During Emperor Ai's reign, she exerted heavy and frequent influence on his reign, that made her powerful and dominant and forcibly extracted empress dowager titles that she should not have properly possessed (since she was never an empress – and Emperor Cheng's wife, Grand Empress Dowager Wang Zhengjun was still alive) – which would bring her hatred from the Wang clan and eventually the desecration of her tomb after her death.

 Family background

 Consort Fu's father was from the Commandery of Henei (roughly modern Handan, Hebei) and died early.
 Her mother remarried a man named Zheng (鄭) after her father's death.
 When Consort Fu was young, she was a lady-in-waiting for Grand Empress Dowager Shangguan.